Jeanselme/CausalNeuralSurvivalClustering/README.md

 model.fit(x, t, e, a)
 model.predict_risk(x, risk = 1)
 ```
-With `x` the covarites, `t` the time of end of follow-up, `e` the associated cause (the model allows for competing risks) and `a` the assigned treatment.
+With `x` the covariates, `t` the time of observed events, `e` the associated cause (0 if censored, 1 if the outcome of interest) and `a` the binary treatment.

 A full example with analysis is provided in `examples/Causal Neural Survival Clustering on METABRIC Dataset.ipynb` using a publicly available dataset for reproducibility.
+Note that this dataset does not meet the assumptions necessary to estimate treatment effect, and should consequently only be used as a tutorial on how to use the model.

 ## Reproduce paper's results
 To reproduce the paper's results: